CALLHealth Plan Services 303-602-2111 / TTY 711 DHMP Pharmacy Department 303-602-2070 / TTY 711 MedImpact Help Desk 877-391-9291 / TTY 711

 These programs are voluntary and free to members.
 A team of pharmacists and doctors developed the programs for us.
 The MTM programs can help make sure that our members are using the drugs that work best to treat their medical conditions and help us identify possible medication errors.

 If we have a program that fits your needs, we will automatically enroll you in the program and send you information.
 If you decide not to participate, please notify us and we will withdraw you from the program.
-If you have any questions about these programs, please contact Member Services.
+If you have any questions about these programs, please contact Health Plan Services.